rodelien/enercoode/README.md

 .
 ├── enercoode                           # Folder for project code and notebooks │   ├── src                             # Folder for python scripts
-|   |   ├── path.py                     # Module containing project path variables
+|   |   ├── model.py                    # Module containing the functions to build the model
 |   |   └── ...
+│   ├── Example.ipynb                   # Illustrative notebook
 │   └── main.py                         # script testing data folders.
 ├── .gitignore                          # File indicating which files/folder git must ignore (do not change/remove)
 ├── README.md                           # This file